Team Secret

-Team Secret is an esports team based in Europe formed in 2014, best known for their Dota 2 team.
+Team Secret is an esports team based in Europe, formed in 2014, and best known for their Dota 2 team.

 In March 2016, Team Secret picked up an international female Counter-Strike: Global Offensive team.
 In April 2016, Team Secret expanded into the world of Street Fighter with Lee "Poongko" Chung-Gon as their first World Warrior, and also signed Otto "Silent Wolf" Bisno as a Super Smash Bros.
 Melee player.
 In July 2018 Team Secret entered into competitive Age of Empires 2 after acquiring key members from Team TyRanT.

 In August 2018, Team Secret expanded into Rainbow Six Siege Pro League by signing Team IDK.